flancian/garden/yoga with x.md

 This is [[go/move/30]].
 Maybe for the first time with Adriene's full audio?

+I'm privileged to have a dishwasher, in that as in many other ways!

 In case you're wondering, those dishes are clean :)